 Other Pain Relief Drugs

 Tramadol and gabapentin can be used as second-line pain treatments.
 Neither is likely to work as well as an anti-inflammatory but they may help in patients unable to take them.
-It’s important to state that there is no evidence for their efficacy and they only come as tablets or capsules unless reformulated via compounding.
+It’s important to state that there is no evidence for their efficacy, they are unregistered in cats and they only come as tablets or capsules unless reformulated via compounding.

 Buprenorphine is an opioid that appears very safe and effective for all types of pain in cats.
 The problem is that it only comes as an injection with very strict legal controls.
-We do use it for cats but reserve it for special needs.
+We do give syringes out for oral dosing but reserve it for special needs.